 From 2010 to 2015, AUSA Grigg served as a co-coordinator of the Office’s Export and Anti-proliferation Global Law Enforcement (“EAGLE”) Task Force.
 He was Deputy Chief in NSS between 2013 and 2015.
 He received a Director of National Intelligence Award in 2009.
 In 2015, Chris was awarded the Helene and Joseph Sherwood Prize by the Anti-Defamation League for his work on the Kabir case.

-Tracy Wilkison is the Chief of the Cyber and intellectual Property Crimes Section.
-Ms. Wilkison joined the United States Attorney’s Office in 1999.
-She has been a part of the Cyber section since 2011, and served as its Deputy Chief from 2014 to August 2015.
+Stephanie S. Christensen is the Chief of the Cyber and Intellectual Property Crimes Section within the National Security Division.
+Ms. Christensen joined the United States Attorney’s Office in 2008.
+She has been part of the Cyber Section since 2010, and served as its Deputy Chief from August 2015 to March 2017.
+She is a National Security Cyber Specialist and has served as the Intellectual Property Crimes Coordinator.

 Division Contact Information